onqtam/headjack/docs/why/MEDIA.md

 > "It is a supreme irony that the very people who a decade ago led the freedom agenda for other countries have since pushed the United States to implement one of the largest and most powerful censorship machines in existence under the guise of fighting disinformation." - [A Guide to Understanding the Hoax of the Century - Thirteen ways of looking at disinformation](https://www.tabletmag.com/sections/news/articles/guide-understanding-hoax-century-thirteen-ways-looking-disinformation#:~:text=It%20is%20a%20supreme%20irony%20that%20the%20very%20people%20who%20a%20decade%20ago%20led%20the%20freedom%20agenda%20for%20other%20countries%20have%20since%20pushed%20the%20United%20States%20to%20implement%20one%20of%20the%20largest%20and%20most%20powerful%20censorship%20machines%20in%20existence%20under%20the%20guise%20of%20fighting%20disinformation.)

+> "Peoples’ minds are the battlefield, the treasure that is trying to be achieved, and also the weapons." - [Daniel Schmachtenberger](https://www.sloww.co/daniel-schmachtenberger/#:~:text=Peoples%E2%80%99%20minds%20are%20the%20battlefield%2C%20the%20treasure%20that%20is%20trying%20to%20be%20achieved%2C%20and%20also%20the%20weapons.)

 > "If I install software, I know on some level a software engineer wrote this, but think much more implicit is that in yours and everybody's head, some political engineer, some meme-genius, installed memes in our head we can't even trace the origin of." - [Balaji Srinivasan](https://twitter.com/eriktorenberg/status/1230295332690354176)

+> "The further a society drifts from the truth, the more it will hate those that speak it." - [Selwyn Duke](https://www.goodreads.com/quotes/8204871-the-further-a-society-drifts-from-the-truth-the-more)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Gell-Mann Amnesia